dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ### The Current State

-As this DIP does not introduce new possibilites, there is a way to mimic the behavior of the changes introduced by this DIP.
+As this DIP does not introduce new possibilities, there is a way to mimic the behavior of the changes introduced by this DIP.

 We take a look at `SimpleLockstep` again from the [Lockstep Iteration](#Lockstep-Iteration) example.